 I enjoyed fishing the banks of the Lochsa River, not seeing or catching anything but certainly getting more familiar with managing the fly fishing systems.
 There is something remarkably relaxing in rigging the line incorrectly, casting terribly, looking for obvious empty fishing holes, and not catching anything but the bush behind you.

 Being present in the fishing moment of standing in the river with unstable footing as cold clean river water rushes against your legs or balancing on a large boulder with the rapids in front of you as you cast your fly.
 Observing the river, the relationship it has with the banks, boulders creating eddies, and how the fish might use it to find real food.
-Watching your tasty fly rolling out at the end of your cast finishing just as you had imagined, then following it as it rolls down river with full of optimism as it will surely disappear into the mouth of a beautiful mountain trout at any second.
-The best moments is when your fly successfully remains knotted to your tippet while you work with surgeons focus to untangle it from the limb behind you, while your wife photographs your beautiful dog, all bring a relaxing smile when looking at photos.
+Watching your tasty fly rolling out at the end of your cast finishing just as you had imagined, then following it as it rolls downriver, full of optimism as it will surely disappear into the mouth of a beautiful mountain trout at any second.
+The best moments are when your fly successfully remains knotted to your tippet while you work with surgeons focus to untangle it from the limb behind you, while your wife photographs your beautiful dog, all bring a relaxing smile when looking at photos.

 July 5 was our last full day at the Wilderness Gateway Campground, site No. 10.
 We did a short hike with Toohey, who needed more recovery from the previous day’s activities, more fishing, and basic outdoors funtivities.
 We have thoroughly enjoyed the stay here and would certainly come back.
 Not being a free camp site reduces the mark by 1 star but otherwise a great place to stay in a great area.
 The campground is full on adventure seekers dream camp with so much to do in the area.
 Must haves for a return would be something more than an SUP to float on.
 This is something we are considering for future river stops.
 We are also thrilled with the people we’ve met who are engaging, friendly, and love the Idaho outdoors.
 We have started commenting that we seem stuck in Idaho especially if having fun in nature, beautiful places abound, without huge crowds of urban people, is your glue.